djhmateer/djhmateer.github.io/_posts/2021-05-27-a21 background tasks.md

 Accepting strings in the channel which will be the temp filename

-BoundedChannel just lets us limit the channel so it is possilbe that it is full.
+BoundedChannel just lets us limit the channel so it is possible that it is full.
 So this allows us to apply backpressure.

 ### Writing to the channel